saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

 The term _Error Handling_ refers to creating cases that check for predictable negative outcomes or conditions so when the test is run, it accounts for other possible errors or failure cases.

 As you may have noticed in `login_test.py` there are methods for checking what happens when a user enters invalid credentials and a test to check that an error message is present.
-We will use these methods to
+You can also check to ensure that element are present before running a test to avoid exception being thrown for unknown reasons.

 ### Deleting Tests

 Even though you may have grown attached to test that you worked hard to create, it can often be a huge help to your testing suite to just delete tests that aren’t worth your time.
 Ask yourself the following questions: